nqpz/squarezoom/README.md

 # squarezoom

-A neat little expanding square world.
+Zoom in and out of a neat little random square world.

 ![Screenshot](screenshot.png)